BillionArrow/fractal-explorer-80386/README.md

 ## TODO:
-- implement main menu and keyboard input
+- OK  implement main menu and keyboard input
-- allow user to select the fractal to be displayed
+- OK  allow user to select the fractal to be displayed
-- implement user controlled zoom
+- +/- implement user controlled zoom
-- implement auto zoom
+- +/- optimizations
-- optimizations
+- X   implement auto zoom

-- ?
+- frontend is mostly finished now, all that's left is the actual algorithms for calculating the fractals and displaying them on the screen adequately